3 April, 2024

 Macau Guide, Macao Travel Tips: Hong Kong-Zhuhai-Macau Bridge, Bus To Macau

 Getting to Macau has never been easier.
-Not only can we go by ferry, but since the Hong Kong-Zhuhai-Macao Bridge opened back in 2018, we can also go by bus, which operates 24/7.
+Not only can we go by ferry, but since the Hong Kong-Zhuhai-Macao Bridge (HZMB) opened back in 2018, we can also cross the border by bus (which operates 24/7!).

 How To Get From Hong Kong To Macau By Ferry